Kelly Abraham-Smith - Clinical Psychologist (HCPC reg.)

 - Personality disorders

-The cost of an initial meeting is £100.
-These session typically last up to 2 hours and help me to establish how I can help based on your therapeutic needs and goals.
+This session typically last up to 2 hours and will help me to establish how I can best support you based on your therapeutic needs and goals.

 Following an initial assessment I may recommend a course of further sessions.
-The cost of each session is £80 for individual therapy or £100 per session for couple and family therapy.
 A therapeutic session lasts 50 minutes and we would usually meet at the same time every week.
 Although face to face sessions are preferable, I also offer FaceTime and phone sessions.

 Payment for sessions